IADC Subsea Competence Assessment Program

 - Provide a formal system of industry credentialing with methodology for measuring individual proficiency to a prescribed minimum standard.

 Two Tracks for Two Levels

 The Subsea Competency Program consists of two tracks:

 Level 1 is recommended for:

-- Persons in a position of Assistant Subsea Technician or persons seeking to move into an Assistant Subsea Technician position.
+- Personnel in a position of Subsea Technician or equivalent experience.

 - A special classification of people who have little experience but intend to work with subsea BOP equipment.